grafolean/grafolean-snmp-bot/README.md

-# About Grafolean SNMP Collector
+# About Grafolean SNMP bot

-This package is a SNMP Collector for Grafolean, an easy to use generic monitoring system.
+This package is a SNMP bot for Grafolean, an easy to use generic monitoring system.

 Once installed, all the configuration of SNMP sensors is done through Grafolean's web-based user interface.
-Depending on permissions, a single SNMP Collector instance can be fetching data for multiple accounts and entities.
+Depending on permissions, a single SNMP bot instance can be fetching data for multiple accounts and entities.
 The fetching intervals can be specified with up to a second precision.

 Under the hood it uses [net-snmp](http://net-snmp.sourceforge.net/) (via [easysnmp](https://easysnmp.readthedocs.io)), which means it should be compatible with any device that can respond to requests by `snmpget` and `snmpwalk`.

 Requirements:
-- the devices that should be queried via SNMP must be accessible *from the container* (make sure SNMP Collector is installed in correct network and that there are no firewalls in between)
+- the devices that should be queried via SNMP must be accessible *from the container* (make sure that SNMP bot is installed in the correct network and that there are no firewalls in between)
 - Grafolean must be accessible via HTTP(S)

 Current limitations: